-11. Attendance intervention
+Attendance intervention

-In order to ensure the school has effective procedures for managing absence, the attendance officer, supported by the SLT, will:
+In order to ensure the school has effective procedures for managing absence, the attendance officer, supported by the Designated Attendance Lead, will:

-- Establish a range of evidence-based interventions to address barriers to attendance.

-- Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work.

-- Attend or lead attendance reviews in line with escalation procedures.

-- Establish robust escalation procedures which will be initiated before absence becomes a problem by:

-- Sending letters to parents.

-- Case discussion with attendance team

-- Engaging with LA attendance teams.

-- Using fixed penalty notices.
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Engaging with LA attendance teams. - Using fixed penalty notices. - Organising Attendance Meetings

-- Creating attendance clinics.